varshiii-th/scholarshipfinder/README.md

 # Scholarship Finder

 Scholarship Finder is a smart web application designed to help students discover relevant scholarship opportunities tailored to their profiles.
-The system collects data from various educational and government platforms, matches it against the student's academic and personal details, and generates a personalized list of eligible scholarships.
+The system collects data from various educational and government platforms, matches it against the student's academic and personal details, and generates a personalized list of scholarships.

 ## Features